Pine Mountain Settlement School

 Harriet and her family developed and held a deep affection for Pine Mountain and Kentucky where their roots ran deep.
 Though Harriet was at Pine Mountain for only two school years, her father’s service on the Board of Trustees and Harriet’s later service on the Pine Mountain Advisory Board, extended the family’s connection.
 The entire family became strong supporters of Pine Mountain and its mission.
 Harriet continued to keep up her correspondence and contributions to the School until ill health in the 1980s limited her activity.

 Harriet Crutchfield was born in Pittsburgh, Pennsylvania, on November 10, 1903, the oldest of seven children of her Kentucky-born parents, James S. and Alice (Pilkington) Crutchfield.
 She died in Sewickley, Pennsylvania, in 1999, at the age of 97.
-She died on the same date that she was born.
+She died on the same date of November 10 that she was born.

 HARRIET CRUTCHFIELD for her full biography.